kign/c4wa/etc/doc/language.md

 (Unrelated to import or export, global variable could also be `const`)

-Any C attribute not listed above is not allowed (so you can't have `static` function definition or `extern` declaration).

 **Memory** behaviour is determined by compiler options (see [here](https://github.com/kign/c4wa/blob/master/etc/doc/properties.md)).
 It could be imported, exported (current default), purely internal or not be present at all.

-All exported objects are exported and imported under there names in C (except memory, which doesn't have a C identifier and so name is determine by compiler options).
+All exported objects are exported and imported under their names in C (except memory, which doesn't have a C identifier and so name is determine by compiler options).
 When importing, module name is also set by compiler options (default is `c4wa`).

+Any C attribute not listed above is not allowed (so you can't have `static` function definition or `extern` declaration) .

 ## Memory